 All trees are available for purchase by silent auction with proceeds supporting Gamble Garden.
-Silent auction bidding will be available online, bidders do not need to be at Gamble to participate.
+Silent auction bidding will be available online.

 Gamble Garden is a 501(c)(3) organization and private horticultural garden located on 2.5 acres in Palo Alto, CA. We do not receive funding from the city of Palo Alto, the state of California, or the federal government.
 Gamble Garden relies on donations, membership, and facility rentals.
 The education garden consists of demonstration beds, vegetable beds, and a picnic area for classes and gatherings.
 The demonstration beds educate visitors on ornamental, drought-tolerant plants–native and from around the world.
 Hands-on volunteers in our weekly “Roots and Shoots” program teach 3rd graders at our neighboring elementary school how to grow, tend to, and harvest vegetables from our beds.